7 Biggest Feeds and Speeds Mistakes CNC’ers Make

 Imagine the cutting edge is actually rounded rather than ending in a sharp point–they are if you look at them under magnification.
 If the top of the material lines up above the centerline of the cutting edge, all is well, the edge can get under the material to slice off a chip.
 But if it is below that centerline, then the cutter is spending more time pressing down than slicing up.
 It plows along the surface trying to rub a chip off.
 This produces tremendous heat which will in turn dull the cutter and make the problem worse.

 How can you tell what the minimum speed is you should allow?
 It’s not easy, but we’ve done the research here and our G-Wizard Calculator will give you a rubbing warning.
-Absent a tool like that, a rule of thumb is don’t get below 1/4 of the recommended chip load for the tool.
+If you don’t have G-Wizard, start worrying about rubbing if your cut depth is less than the cutter’s chipload.

 Let’s take the alternative.
 We’re charging along in the cut and all of a sudden there’s a noise.
 Suppose we reduce the spindle rpm without reducing the feedrate?
 Very bad idea–reducing rpm at the same feedrate kicks up the chip load and will likely break your cutter.
 Always reduce feedrate first!